nora-dimitrova/multiclass-segmentation/README.md

 These metrics are calculated separately for the training, validation, and testing phases.
 Dice and Jaccard are further calculated for each segment.

+IoU and Loss graphs for training and validation phase are also created.

 ## MIT License

 <a name="license"></a>